pinaxe1/Auto-Annotation-with-a-Camera/README.md

-# Auto-Annotation-with-a-Camera
-# A tool for easy dataset creation.
-I mean small datasets but who knows :)
+# Auto-Annotation-with-a-Camera.
+A tool for an easy dataset creation.
 Just take images of the objects of interest and you'll get them automatically annotated with pixelwize maps.
+I mean small datasets but everything in your hands :)

-How to use it:
+#How to use it:
 To create and automatically annotate datasets.
 1. Run Application.
 2. Set camera steady with no moving or flickering objects on the scene.